c4arl0s/RysGitTutorial/README.md

 # 	* [Link to the Rainbow Page]()

 We still need to add  navigation link to the home page.
-Change the "Navigation sectio of index.html to the following.
+Change the "Navigation section of index.html to the following.

 ```html
 <h2>Navigation</h2>